Backpropagation

-Backpropagation and chaine rule
+Backpropagation and chain rule

 A fully-connected ReLU network with one hidden layer and no biases, trained to predict y from x using Euclidean error.